Shopify/hydrogen-v1/packages/hydrogen/src/framework/docs/cache.md

 }
 ```

-`mode` option is for setting options that doesn't need a duration
+You can use `mode` to set options that don't need a duration:

-- `no-store` - The response is prevented from being cached at any layer.
+- `no-store`: The response is prevented from being cached at any layer.
 This is useful for private or time-sensitive data.
-- `private` - The response is cached in a user’s browser but not at the hosting or edge layer.
+- `private`: The response is cached in a user’s browser but not at the hosting or edge layer.
 This is useful for private or customized data.
-- `must-revalidate` - The response must revalidate with server when `max-age` time is expired.
+- `must-revalidate`: The response must revalidate with the server when `max-age` time is expired.

 > Note:
 > There are other available cache control headers, but some of them aren't applicable to Hydrogen.
 For example, the `no-cache` option instructs the browser to not use the cached entry until it returns a `304 (Not Modified)` status from server.
 However, the Hydrogen server doesn't send a 304 status on a request.